open-runtimes/open-runtimes/runtimes/bun-edge/README.md

 # Bun Runtime (edge)

-This is the Open Runtime that builds and runs Deno code based on a `jarredsumner/bun:edge` base image.
+This is the Open Runtime that runs TypeScript (or JavaScript) code based on a `jarredsumner/bun:edge` base image.

 To learn more about runtimes, visit [Structure](https://github.com/open-runtimes/open-runtimes#structure) section of the main README.md.